shubhamjha16/XOXO/README.md

 ## ⚙️ How It Works

 1. **🎯 Input Your Vision** - Fill out a form with destination, dates, budget, travel style, and preferences
-2. **� Find Your Co-Traveler** - Get matched with a compatible travel partner based on budget alignment and experience ratings (optional)
+2. **� Find Your Co-Traveler** - Get matched with a compatible travel partner based on budget alignment and experience ratings
 3. **�🤖 AI Agents Collaborate** - Specialized agents handle flights, hotels, activities, and budgeting in parallel
 4. **🎲 Adventure Challenges** - Receive fun, romantic, and adventurous dares during your trip to create shared memories
 5. **🗺️ Get Your Itinerary** - Receive a complete day-by-day plan with bookings, costs, and recommendations